tupl-tufts/rdl/README.md

 B.new.id # also okay, returns self
 ```

 Note that type `self` means *exactly* the self object, i.e., it is a singleton type.
 It does not mean "any object of self's class."
 Thus, for example, `Object#clone` has type `() -> %any`, since it will return a different object.
+We might change this behavior in the future.

 ### Type Aliases